Bennet09/Location-map-/README.md

 Install Android Studio.

-Install a JDK (Java Development Kit).
+Install a Java Development Kit (JDK).

 Enable developer options and USB debugging on your Android device.